Hidden spectral symmetries and mode stability of subextremal Kerr(-dS) black holes: Introduction

 The remainder of this paper is organized into two sections.
 Section~\ref{sec:kerr} addresses the case $\Lambda=0$ and gives a new proof of Theorem~\ref{thm:mode-stability-Kerr-intro}.
 Section~\ref{sec:kds} addresses the case $\Lambda>0$ and contains the proof of Theorem~\ref{thm:partial-mode-stability-KdS-intro}.

 \textbf{Acknowledgments.} M.C.\ acknowledges partial financial support by CNPq (Brazil), process number 314824/2020-0.
-R.TdC.\ acknowledges support from EPSRC (United Kingdom), grant EP/L016516/1, and thanks André Guerra for his enthusiasm for this project and many useful discussions, as well as Mihalis Dafermos for useful suggestions and Igor Rodnianski for insightful comments.
+R.TdC.\ acknowledges support from EPSRC (United Kingdom) grant EP/L016516/1 and from NSF (United States) award DMS-2103173, and thanks André Guerra for his enthusiasm for this project and many useful discussions, as well as Mihalis Dafermos for useful suggestions and Igor Rodnianski for insightful comments.
+Both authors thank one of the anonymous referees for a very careful reading of this manuscript, and many useful suggestions.

+\textbf{Data availability statement.} Data sharing not applicable to this article as no datasets were generated or analyzed during the current study.